epiphronquant/HKEX_Volume/README.md

 2. First couple days since IPO trading volume is negligible to homemade index (does not appear to hold)
 3. HKEX-IPO-app includes the latest Industry and Sector data (if it doesn't the stock isn't updated and included until it is; this can be checked if the HKEX-IPO-app runs smoothly and doesn't require update by the administrator).
 4. Days where there is 0 volume is replaced with yesterday's volume.
 This is an upward bias and we assume it is negligible.
+5. Market Cap is not fully on July 8th due to new stock updates that uses market caps at time of IPO.
+We assume this is negligible.

 **Data Sources**
 1. HKEX: List of all the stocks, listing on main board or GEM.